twoubt/dotfiles/README.md

 understandable to new users.
 More than just dotfiles it also serve my brewfiles and maintenance of and tools such as brew, npm, pip, rvm.

-Symlink is handled with a script I wrote manually, it is very not dry.
+Symlink is handled with a ruby script, it will remove dotfiles if it exists and replace it with a symlink.
 All the files here are linked on my dropbox therefore I have not found a reason to use dotfile management tools yet.